 The current cathedral was designed by one of England’s most-lauded architects, Sir Christopher Wren in the 17th and 18th century – even now its huge dome is an architectural marvel.

 Impressive as the building is, it’s even more striking inside and very much worth the entry fee.

 3pm – Natural History Museum/ Science Museum or V&A Museum

-Time to hop on the underground again – walk to Bank station and take the Circle or District line (yellow or green line) to South Kensington.
+Time to hop on the underground again for the next stage of our 2 day London itinerary – walk to Bank station and take the Circle or District line (yellow or green line) to South Kensington.
 Our destination?
 Museum Mile.

 You’ve got a tough decision to make people.
 Which museum?
 Sorry to make you choose but as you only have two days in London, you can’t see all three.

 The Natural History Museum gives you a glimpse into the earth’s history – a story covering dinosaur fossils, human biology, creepy crawlies and human evolution, spread out over 36 galleries.

 Dippy, the Natural History Museum’s iconic Diplodocus cast, is currently on